Ashmitha274/Digital-Identity-Verification-System/README.md

 If you would like to contribute, feel free to fork the repository and submit a pull request with improvements or fixes.

 ---

-## Contact

-For any queries or suggestions, please contact the developer at: your.email@example.com